-We are working to remediate the material weaknesses as efficiently and effectively as possible and expect full remediation could potentially go beyond December 31, 2023.
+We are working to remediate the material weaknesses as efficiently and effectively as possible and expect full remediation could potentially go beyond December 31, 2024.
 At this time, we cannot provide an estimate of costs expected to be incurred in connection with implementing this remediation plan; however, these remediation measures will be time consuming, will result in us incurring significant costs, and will place significant demands on our financial and operational resources.

-Our ability to use net operating loss ("NOL") carryforwards and other tax attributes may be limited following the Merger.
+Our ability to use net operating loss ("NOL") carryforwards and other tax attributes may be limited.

 We have incurred substantial losses during our history and our ability to become profitable in the near future is uncertain.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire (if at all).
-As of December 31, 2022, we had federal NOL carryforwards of approximately \$140.4 million, of which \$15.0 million are subject to expire at various times beginning in 2033, and \$125.4 million that have no expiration date and will be carried forward indefinitely.
-We also had state NOL carryforwards of approximately \$56.2 million that will begin to expire in 2033, unless previously utilized.
-On December 31, 2022, we had federal and state research and development credit carryforwards of approximately \$8.4 million and \$5.1 million, respectively.
-The research and development credit carryforwards will begin expiring in 2030, unless previously utilized.
+As of December 31, 2023, we had federal NOL carryforwards of approximately \$171.6 million, of which \$15.0 million are subject to expire at various times beginning in 2033, and \$156.6 million that have no expiration date and will be carried forward indefinitely.
+We also had state NOL carryforwards of approximately \$89.9 million that will begin to expire in 2026, unless previously utilized.
+On December 31, 2023, we had federal and state research and development credit carryforwards of approximately \$11.0 million and \$5.6 million, respectively.
+The research and development credit carryforwards will begin expiring in 2033, unless previously utilized.

 Federal NOLs incurred in tax years beginning after December 31, 2017 and before January 1, 2021 may be carried back to each of the five tax years preceding such loss, and NOLs arising in tax years beginning after December 31, 2020 may not be carried back.
 Because we have had no taxable income in prior years, we do not anticipate carrying back any of our net operating losses.
 Moreover, federal NOLs generated in taxable years ending after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal NOLs may be limited to 80% of our taxable income annually for tax years beginning after December 31, 2020.
 Our NOL carryforwards are subject to review and possible adjustment by the IRS, and state tax authorities.
 In addition, in general, under Sections 382 and 383 of the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs or tax credits to offset future taxable income or taxes.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who own at least 5% of a corporation's stock increases their ownership by more than 50 percentage points over their lowest ownership percentage within a specified testing period.
 Our existing NOLs or credits may be subject to limitations arising from previous ownership changes, and future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Sections 382 and 383 of the Code.
 Our NOLs or credits may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs or credits.
 If we determine that an ownership change has occurred and our ability to use our historical NOLs or credits is materially limited, it will harm our future operating results by effectively increasing our future tax obligations.
-Section 382 and 383 of the Code would apply to all net operating loss and tax credit carryforwards, whether the carryforward period is indefinite or not.
-If we earn taxable income, such limitations could result in increased future tax liability to us and our future cash flows could be adversely affected.
-We have recorded a full valuation allowance related to our NOLs and other deferred tax assets due to the uncertainty of the ultimate realization of the future benefits of those assets.
+Section 382 and 383 of the Code would apply to all net operating loss and tax credit carryforw